munch256-del/paper-read-skills-for-social-science-maybe/README.md

 # paper-reader

-A WorkBuddy skill that reads academic papers, technical articles, and patents, then produces structured Obsidian-compatible markdown notes.
+A skill that reads academic papers, technical articles, and patents, then produces structured Obsidian-compatible markdown notes.
+> I created this skill with WorkBuddy.

 ## What it does